bbauska/LFS171x/README.md

 **[`^        back to top        ^`](#table-of-contents)**

-<h3>The Importance of Open Source</h3>
+<h3>The Importance of Open-Source</h3>
 <p>
 You had mentioned before how Hyperledger is different from other consortiums because of its focus on creating an open community, not just open sourcing code.

 Can you tell us a little bit about why this is important?

-Open source communities, I believe, live and breathe on not just, you know, reporting bugs or, you know, downloading code, but, actually, live and breathe on true collaboration, on saying not just, you know, "I have a bug and somebody needs to fix it", but, instead, saying "Here's how I'd like to solve this", right?
+Open-source communities, I believe, live and breathe on not just, you know, reporting bugs or, you know, downloading code, but, actually, live and breathe on true collaboration, on saying not just, you know, "I have a bug and somebody needs to fix it", but, instead, saying "Here's how I'd like to solve this", right?
 What do people think?

 "Here is a design for implementing a new feature."
 What do people think?